fionacu/ObservedCity/Contributing.md

 ## Thank you!

 Thanks in advance for your contributions.
-I'll give an attribution credit to any content/design contributions and will happily tweet out credit where it is due - for feedback and fixes and other support.
-I will also look at doing a thank-you list of credits post-Global Sprint.
+I'll give an attribution credit to any content/design contributions and will also look at adding a thank-you list of credits to the website post-Global Sprint.